 Joe The Condor: Your firepower and mobility is most impressive. ...I wonder what Dr. Nambu would make of it.

-- More Dakka: His "Arsenal Barrage" super revolves around this.
+- More Dakka: Its "Arsenal Barrage" super revolves around this.

-- One Man Party: He can't be paired with anyone due to it's own power.
+- One-Man Party: It can't be paired with anyone due to its own power.